Edwina L. Jones, BS, MBA, PharmD

 Chief Executive Officer

-Edwina graduated from Alabama A&M University with a BS degree in Zoology.
-Edwina later received her MBA degree from Clark Atlanta University in Marketing and Finance.
-Edwina then went on to receive her Doctor of Pharmacy degree from Mercer University.
+Edwina graduated from Alabama A&M University with a Bachelor of Science (BS) degree in Zoology and Chemistry.
+Edwina later received her Master of Business Administration (MBA) degree from Clark Atlanta University in Marketing and Finance.
+Edwina then went on to receive her Doctor of Pharmacy (PharmD) degree from Mercer University.

 Jordan A. Jones, BS